 Clinical Practicum Courses: As part of the baccalaureate degree in Athletic Training, students are required to actively participate and successfully complete a minimum of four different clinical practicum courses in a sports medicine or Athletic Training setting.
 These practicum courses are completed during the normal academic semesters.
 These courses are part of the professional phase and require the student to commit a minimum of 180 hours per semester of clinical education experience.
+Clinical education hours are a program requirement.
+Students are to successfully complete 6 of the non-credit hour clinical requirement courses.
 The student will be given an individual education plan based on post-professional interest.